jamsonqiu/nginx/README.md

 # nginx

-cookbook insatlls and configures a simple website using nginx
+cookbook installs and configures a simple website using nginx

 Usage:
 ======